Intel for Mental Health

 They relate to smoking, stress, weight, diet etc.

-And suicidal ideation is not one of them.
+But suicidal ideation is not one of them.

 I hope to meet him when I am in his town soon.